 There is no important difference, certainly not when it comes to your weight, between sugar from something highly processed such as a mini roll, and the sugar from a homemade organic sweet potato vegan brownie, but the latter is far more nutrient-dense and less manufactured, qualities which as a society we fail to hone in on again and again when it comes to what we put in our bodies.

-Having said that, if you know that your body is reactive when it comes to sugar, be mindful of sugar-free recipes that list things like dates, agave, honey or maple syrup as top ingredients.
+Having said that, if you know that your body is reactive when it comes to sugar, be mindful of sugar-free diet recipes that list things like dates, agave, honey or maple syrup as top ingredients.

 You may find cutting out refined sugar completely is extremely beneficial for your health, or you may be one of those people who can happily eat 20 Mars Bars a day with no ill consequences.
 The trick, as with nearly anything, is finding the balance that suits you, and to be smart.